 Cons: May take some time to show results.

 - Turmeric has antibacterial properties and prevents skin infections.
 Make a paste with one teaspoon of turmeric and one of water.
 Apply to the area of your face that has unwanted hair and leave on for 10–15 minutes.
 Once the mixture is dry, wipe off with a wet cloth.

 - Beat an egg white with one tablespoon of sugar and one tablespoon of cornflour to make a smooth paste.
 Apply to the area of the face that has unwanted hair, and once the mixture is dry, pull the mask off with the unwanted hair.

 - Mix one tablespoon of sugar, one teaspoon of honey and a few drops of lemon juice in a microwave-safe dish.
 Heat until hot, remove from the microwave and mix well to form a paste.
 Allow to cool, and when slightly warm, apply to the face and then, using a strip of cloth, press down on the area and pull cloth off in the opposite direction in which your hair is growing.

 Do you have a preferred method of hair removal?
-Or a natural remedy you can share?
+Or know of a natural remedy?
 Why not share your tips in the comments section below?

 Also read: How to tint your eyebrows at home